TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 14/Matthew 14.13.md

 ---

-Now when Jesus heard [it], he withdrew from thence in a boat, to a desert place apart: and when the multitudes heard [thereof], they followed him on foot from the cities.
+Now when Jesus heard this, he withdrew from there in a boat, to a deserted place apart.
+When the multitudes heard it, they followed him on foot from the cities.